 COVID-19 and standardized assessments: short and long term consequences

 In many countries, standardized summative assessments were cancelled when schools needed to close to contain the spread of COVID-19.
-As these assessments are used to make decisions on progression and/or qualification of students, and to evaluate/monitor teacher and school quality, alternative measures had to be put in place to make such decisions.
-This research lab allowed ICSEI members to explore the short and long term consequences of these cancellations for students, teachers, schools and school systems (e.g. monitoring of progress, decisions on grade repetition, awarding of grades and qualifications, teacher and school evaluation/accountability).
-The research lab also considered relevant means to mitigate some of the unintended consequences of these changes, and ways to improve standardized assessment in the future.
+As these assessments are used to make decisions on the progression and/or qualification of students and to evaluate/monitor teacher and school quality, alternative measures had to be put in place to make such decisions.
+This research lab allowed ICSEI members to explore the short and long-term consequences of these cancellations for students, teachers, schools and school systems (e.g. monitoring of progress, decisions on grade repetition, awarding of grades and qualifications, teacher and school evaluation/accountability).
+The research lab also considered relevant means to mitigate some of the unintended consequences of these changes and ways to improve standardized assessment in the future.

-Lab outputs: Two of the for lab groups are working on fairness and equality and teacher professional agency with country profiles.
-CREN Network leads Melanie Ehren and Chris Chapman published a blog in August 2020 about the challenges related to high stakes exams.
-Additionally, three of the lab participants presented a paper they begun in the lab to the AEA-Europe Conference in November 2020, ‘Issues related to Education and Assessment Systems in a context of COVID-19: reactions, experiences and challenges for 2021 and beyond’.
+Lab outputs: CREN Network leads Melanie Ehren and Chris Chapman published a blog in August 2020 about the challenges related to high-stakes exams.
+Three of the lab participants presented a paper they began in the lab to the AEA-Europe Conference in November 2020, ‘Issues related to Education and Assessment Systems in a Context of COVID-19: reactions, experiences and Challenges for 2021 and Beyond’.
+For further information about this CREN workstream, please contact Melanie Ehren at: [email protected]